* This is the Consumer Version. *

-The only two lizards known to be poisonous are the beaded lizard of Mexico and the Gila monster, present in Arizona; Sonora, Mexico; and adjacent areas.
+The only two lizards known to be poisonous are the beaded lizard of Mexico and the Gila monster.
+The Gila monster is present in Arizona, Sonora, Mexico, and adjacent areas.
 The venom of these lizards is somewhat similar in content and effect to that of some pit vipers, although symptoms tend to be much less severe, and bites are almost never fatal.
 Unlike most snakes, the Gila monster and beaded lizard clamp on firmly when they bite and chew the venom into the person rather than injecting it through fangs.
 The lizard may be difficult to dislodge.

 Common symptoms include pain, swelling, and discoloration in the area around the bite as well as swollen lymph nodes.
 Weakness, sweating, thirst, headache, and ringing in the ears (tinnitus) may develop.
 In severe cases, blood pressure may fall.